$30.98 $42.99 Buy It Now

 An optional step is to let the polish sit for a few minutes before buffing.
 This allows the product to penetrate the finish better, resulting in a more pronounced effect.
 Always test on an inconspicuous area first to check for any adverse reactions.

-See also How to get stains out of patio furniture cushions
+See also How to get rid of ants on outdoor furniture

 Identifying and Treating Scratches on Surfaces